What is Existence?

 The Epistemology of What There Is

 Of course there are alternative conceptual schemes.
 However, according to Quine, they aren’t all mutually exclusive.
-There's no one way of describing or knowing the world correctly; as the metaphysical realists may well think.
+That is, there isn’t only one way of describing or knowing the world correctly (as metaphysical realists may well believe).

-Despite the fact that I said earlier that Quine doesn't see these particular conceptual schemes as mutually exclusive, Quine does think that they are in a sense in competition with one another.
-Although they are in competition, they both have their advantages.
-Each “deserves to be developed”.
-It depends on what we want from our conceptual schemes.
+Despite the fact that it was stated earlier that Quine didn’t see these particular conceptual schemes as being mutually exclusive, Quine did believe that they’re — at least in a weak sense — in competition with one another.
+However, although they’re in competition, both still have their advantages.
+As Quine put it, each “deserves to be developed”.
+So it mainly depends on what we want from our conceptual schemes.
 In fact Quine describes the phenomenalist’s conceptual scheme as an epistemological enterprise.
-The physicalist’s conceptual scheme is of course physical (or scientific).
+The physicalist’s conceptual scheme, on the other hand, is physical.